GEOLOGY 2501 - Structural Geology II

 Graduates are self-aware and reflective; they are flexible and resilient and have the capacity to accept and give constructive feedback; they act with integrity and take responsibility for their actions.

 Required ResourcesField Kit (compulsory)

-Including a good quality hardback notebook, compass/clinometer and hand lens.
+Including a good quality hardback notebook, compass/clinometer (can be hired from the department) and hand lens.

 There will be required reading issued from both the recommended textbook (see below) and from journal articles that will be available through the Library.
 Students will also be able to use the online e-modules designed by Hakkon Fossen, which coincide with his book (as seen on the reccommended texts list below).
 These e-modules can be accessed via http://folk.uib.no/nglhe/StructuralGeoBookEmodules.html

-Students will receive a detailed packet of course notes for the course and these course notes and a digital copy of all slideshows from lectures will be readily available on MyUni.
+Students will receive a detailed packet of course notes and a digital copy of all slideshows from lectures.
+These will be readily available on MyUni.

 Recommended ResourcesThe reading list for the course on a week by week basis is supplied in the syllabus.
 Be sure to keep up with the readings.
 The text is an invaluable resource.
 It is not mandatory to have a textbook, but you are encouraged to obtain the main recommended text if you can.
 This book is:

 Fossen, H. 2010.
 Structural Geology, Cambridge (highly recommended and available at Unibooks)

 Other texts that you may want to refer to (and are available in the library) are:

 Davis, G.H. & Reynolds, S.J.
 1996.
 Structural Geology of Rocks and Regions, Wiley (available at Unibooks)